capttaco/Briefs/README.markdown

 Option 1: I downloaded the `.zip` file
 --------------------------------------

-If you downloaded the bundle, go to the Briefs-Data project, <http://github.com/capttaco/Briefs-data>, download that project and place the unzipped contents into the `/data` directory.
+If you downloaded the bundle, go to the Briefs-Data project, <http://github.com/capttaco/Briefs-data>, download that project and place the unzipped contents into the `/Classes/Briefs-data` directory.
+Next, download the Briefs-sharedUI project, <http://github.com/capttaco/Briefs-sharedUI> and place it in, you guessed it, `/Classes/Briefs-sharedUI`.
 Open up Xcode and the missing files should have returned.

 Option 2: I cloned the repository
 ---------------------------------